aamithompson/NoiseGenerator/README.md

 ## 3. Screenshots

 ### Auditory Noise
 *The auditory noise page.
 The left side displays the playback canvas with controls, waveform graph, and spectrogram.
-The right side contains the noise parameters.
-On the right are the controls for the noise.*
+On the right side are the controls for the noise.*

 ![Auditory Noise](Screenshots/AuditoryNoise.jpg)